ROCm/rocAL/docs/install/rocAL-build-and-install.rst

 Building and installing rocAL from source code
 ********************************************************************

-Before building and installing rocAL, ensure that ROCm has been installed with the `AMDGPU installer <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/how-to/amdgpu-install.html>`_ and the ``rocm`` usecase.
+Before building and installing rocAL, ensure ROCm has been installed with the `AMDGPU installer <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/how-to/amdgpu-install.html>`_ and the ``rocm`` usecase.

 The rocAL source code is available from `https://github.com/ROCmSoftwarePlatform/rocAL <https://github.com/ROCmSoftwarePlatform/rocAL>`_.
-Use the version of rocAL that corresponds to the installed version of ROCm.
+Use the rocAL version that corresponds to the installed version of ROCm.

 rocAL supports both the HIP and OpenCL backends.